To be honest, I’ve recently felt very conflicted with my cake business.

 - Whipped coconut cream: ¼ cup coconut cream, cinnamon to taste

-- Colourful gingerbread bliss balls: ¼ cup mixture of buckwheat, sunflower seeds and coconut, 2 tbsp rice malt syrup, natural colourings as desired (I used beetroot and spinach leaves)
+- Colourful gingerbread bliss balls: ¼ cup nuts and seeds, 2 tbsp rice malt syrup, natural colourings as desired (I used beetroot and spinach leaves)

 - Chai-spiced caramel: ¼ cup dates, soaked in water overnight, 1/8 cup tahini, leftover chai cheesecake